HotAndCold245/Hidden-Grotto/README.md

 - **Customization** is available through Style Settings as well as my personal [Hidden Grotto Controls](https://github.com/HotAndCold245/Hidden-Grotto-Controls) plugin which can be installed using BRAT

 # Screenshots
 #Note : The font used in the images for this theme is called Quicksand and can be found through Google Fonts.
 A snippet for the font is also available in the theme's repository.
+It is not included in the theme for flexibility purposes.

 <details>
 	<summary>Color Palettes</summary>